By Lucy

 ICYMI, Pantone’s 2026 Colour of the Year is “Cloud Dancer” — a fancy name for… white.

 Minimalist, sure.
-But also a little tone deaf in a year where people are begging for a little more warmth, joy and, well, colour.
+But is it also a little tone deaf in a year where people are begging for a little more warmth, joy and, well, colour?

 Meanwhile, Pinterest dropped a data-backed palette grounded in actual user behaviour.
 Decoding aesthetic patterns from billions of searches and saves, they came up with 5 colours for the year: Wasabi, persimmon, jade, cool blue and plum noir.